 21.5.1 Leave of absence with pay will be granted to employees for jury duty with appropriate documentation.
 An employee will be allowed to retain any compensation paid to him or her for jury duty service.
-An employee will inform his/hertheir supervisor when notified of a jury summons and will cooperate in requesting a postponement of service if warranted by business demands.
+An employee will inform their supervisor when notified of a jury summons and will cooperate in requesting a postponement of service if warranted by business demands.

-An employee who is excused from jury duty less than four (4) hours after his/hertheir jury reporting time shall notify his/hertheir immediate supervisor.
-He/sheThey may be required to report to work if there are at least four (4) hours remaining in his/hertheir regularly scheduled work day; provided, the employee shall have at least twelve (12) hours off duty between the completion of the scheduled day's assignment and reporting back to jury duty.
+An employee who is excused from jury duty less than four (4) hours after their jury reporting time shall notify their immediate supervisor.
+They may be required to report to work if there are at least four (4) hours remaining in their regularly scheduled work day; provided, the employee shall have at least twelve (12) hours off duty between the completion of the scheduled day's assignment and reporting back to jury duty.
 In the event the employee must change clothes before reporting to work, the employee and the supervisor shall agree on a reasonable reporting time